turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Clear()  -- deletes every entity and component inside the scene
 - Merge(Scene other)  -- moves contents from an other scene into this one.
 The other scene will be empty after this operation (contents are moved, not copied)
 - UpdateHierarchy()	-- updates the full scene hierarchy system.
 Useful if you modified for example a parent transform and children immediately need up to date result in the script
 - Instantiate(Scene prefab, opt bool attached = false) : Entity  -- Duplicates everything in the prefab scene into the current scene.
-If attached parameter is st to `true` then everything in prefab scene will be attached to a common root entity (with TransformComponent and LayerComponent) and the function will return that root entity.
+If attached parameter is set to `true` then everything in prefab scene will be attached to a common root entity (with TransformComponent and LayerComponent) and the function will return that root entity.

 - CreateEntity() : int entity  -- creates an empty entity and returns it
 - FindAllEntities() : table[entities] -- returns a table with all the entities present in the given scene